pmocal/alligator-zest/README.md

 }
 </code></pre>

 `this.$emit` takes the event name as its first argument and has optional further arguments in which you can pass data.
 We will pass `color.rgba`.
 So our function call is going to look like `this.$emit('theater-mode', color.rgba)`.
-Since it is going to go in that `then` function, the `this` keyword may no longer refer to our Vue component as it normally does.
-So we're also going to add one more simple line at the beginning of the `highlight` function.
 Here's our new function:

 <pre><code class="javascript">
 highlight() {
   event.target.id = "theater";
-  var that = this;
   this.theatrical = event.target.src;
   let eventIterator = event.target.parentNode;
   while (eventIterator.previousElementSibling != null) {